 The Delaware Board of Professional Land Surveyors, in accordance with 24 Del.C. §2706(a)(1), has proposed revisions to its rules and regulations.
-The proposed revisions to the Rules and Regulations are intended to allow professional development hours to be obtained by active duty military.
-The Board will hold a public hearing on the proposed rule changes on September 18, 2014 at 8:30 a.m., Second Floor Conference Room A, Cannon Building, 861 Silver Lake Blvd., Dover, DE 19904.
+The proposed revisions to the Rules and Regulations are intended to automatically approve, for continuing education credit, courses sponsored or offered by other states' surveying societies and to clarify the statutory definition of "responsible charge.".
+The Board will hold a public hearing on the proposed rule changes on March 19, 2015 at 8:30 a.m., Second Floor Conference Room A, Cannon Building, 861 Silver Lake Blvd., Dover, DE 19904.
 Written comments should be sent to Amanda McAtee, Administrator of the Delaware Board of Professional Land Surveyors, Cannon Building, 861 Silver Lake Blvd., Dover, DE 19904.